YAML basics in Kubernetes

-In this tutorial, we will learn the structure of YAML and basics of how we write a YAML file.
-We will also explore with an example of a YAML file that’s used in Kubernetes.
+In this tutorial, you learn the structure of YAML and basics of how to write a YAML file.
+You explore an example YAML file that’s used in Kubernetes.

 This tutorial assumes that you already know the basics of languages that are used for storing and transferring data, such as XML and JSON.

-Before going further, let’s understand the definition of YAML.
-As the definition on www.yaml.org states, “YAML is a human-friendly, data serialization standard for all programming languages.”
+Before going further, you need to understand the definition of YAML.
+According to www.yaml.org, “YAML is a human-friendly, data serialization standard for all programming languages.”

 YAML was created specifically for common use cases such as: